Filey: History

 English composer Frederick Delius stayed as a boy on the Crescent with his family at Miss Hurd's boarding house (number 24) in 1876 and 1877, and then at Mrs Colley's (number 24) in 1897.

 In 1931 the spire of a church was damaged by the Dogger Bank earthquake.

 For more than 40 years Butlin's Filey Holiday Camp was a major factor in Filey's economy.
 Building began in 1939 and continued during the Second World War when it became an air force station known as RAF Hunmanby Moor.
 In 1945 it became a popular holiday resort and a new LNER branch line with station was constructed to serve the camp despite the topographical challenges involved.
 It opened on 10 May 1947 with a performance by the London International Orchestra conducted by Anatole Fistoulari with a performance by acclaimed pianist Solomon.
 British boxer Bruce Woodcock was convalescing at the Butlin's camp around the same time following his punishing defeat at the hands of Joe Baksi a month earlier.
 By the late 1950s it could cater for 10,000 holiday makers but closed in 1984, causing a decrease in the holiday makers visiting Filey.

-Filey was historically split between the North Riding of Yorkshire and the East Riding of Yorkshire, with the boundary running along Filey Beck.
+Filey was historically split between the East Riding of Yorkshire and the North Riding of Yorkshire.
+The boundary ran along Filey Beck, north of the town centre, so that most of the town was in the East Riding.
 When County Councils were formed by the Local Government Act 1888, the whole of Filey was placed in the East Riding.

 Filey also boasts the Grade II listed Langford Villa on The Crescent (c.
 1830) which was often chosen by the famous chocolatier Sir Joseph Terry as his place to "summer"; it is situated next door but one to The White Lodge Hotel.

-In 2018, the town was featured in the Tour de Yorkshire for the first time.
+In 2018, the town was featured in the Tour de Yorkshire.

 Governance

-At the lowest level of governance is Filey Town Council, electing a total of 13 councillors.
+At the lowest level of governance is Filey Town Council, electing a total of thirteen councillors.
 These councillors are responsible for burial grounds, allotments, play areas and some street lighting.
 Elections to the town council are held every four years and the most recent elections were held in May 2019.
 The Mayor of Filey is elected annually by the members of the town council.
+The council is based at Filey Town Council Offices on Queen Street.

-At district level, the town is part of the Scarborough Borough Council area.
-The town is represented by three councillors on the Borough Council.
-On the North Yorkshire County Council the town elects one representative.
+At district level, the town was part of the Scarborough Borough Council area.
+The town was represented by three councillors on the Borough Council.
+On the North Yorkshire County Council the town elected one representative.
+Both councils were abolished in 2023 and replaced with a unitary authority, North Yorkshire Council.